ericapinkham/InsightCodingChallenge/README.md

 ## Dependencies
 process_log.py depends on:
-  pandas    a dataframe package
+* pandas: a dataframe package
-  re        a package which provides tools for regex datetime  provides nice datetime datatype codecs    for more flexible encoding options time      for benchmarking
+* re: a package which provides tools for regex
+* datetime: provides nice datetime datatype
+* codecs: for more flexible encoding options
+* time: for benchmarking

 ## Details of Implementation
 In what follows is my general approach and a summary of design decisions made